kyma-project/community/guidelines/releases-guidelines/02-release-process.md

 > **TIP:** Start a few days before creating the first release candidate to prepare the test-infra and Kyma PRs.

-This is the timeline for creating the first release candidate.
+These are the steps you must follow to create the first release candidate.

 1. [Create the Kyma release branch](#create-kyma-release-branch).
 2. [In the `test-infra` repository, prepare the PR to the master branch](#steps-for-new-majorminor-version).